ollipal/my-monitor/local-postgres-docker-setup.md

     postgres
 ```

-(these are just example values)
+(these are just example values, put the chosen values to `config/.env`)

 ## Connect to db:

-Connect
+To connect
 `docker exec -it postgres-db psql -U postgres postgres-db`

 (or from local: `psql postgres-db -h localhost -U postgres`)

-Exit:
+To exit:
 `\q`